icebreakerone/ib1-technical-docs/docs/scheme_catalog_requirements.md

 For access control, it specifies the `ib1:sensitivityClass`, and who can use the API with `ib1:permitGroup`.
 Because `ib1:requireAllAndAllowAdditional` is used for the access rules, it allows the publisher to widen access to additional groups, as long as the groups in this document are included.

-Because the API does not require end user consent, `ib1:requireAbsenceOf` is used to prohibit the specification of an OAuth Issuer.
+Because the API does not require end user consent, `ib1:requireAbsenceOf` is used to prohibit the use of an OAuth Issuer.

 ## Object specification